PlutoZhang/Zowe-docs/topics/cli-configzosmf.md

 ## Select and configure your z/OSMF plug-ins

-Brightside CLI requires that z/OS Management Facility (z/OSMF) is installed with the following plug-ins:
+Zoe Brightside requires that z/OS Management Facility (z/OSMF) is installed with the following plug-ins:

 <div class="table-wrap">